Pollution from Waste Incinerators in the U.S. in Relation to Regional Variations in Autism Prevalence

 Section 3, intro: Other pollutants in incinerator emissions that could contribute to autism prevalence:

-In addition to mercury, waste incineration is also known to emit substantial dioxins.
-Municipal waste incineration is the largest source of dioxins to the air in the U.S. by far, and medical waste incineration is in second place.
-PCBs and PBDEs would also normally be included in those emissions.
+In addition to mercury, waste incineration is also known to emit substantial dioxins; municipal waste incineration and medical waste incineration together contribute about 33% of all airborne dioxins in the U.S. PCBs and PBDEs would also normally be included in those emissions.
+PBDEs have been found to be present in incinerator emissions at up to 1000 times higher than in typical U.S. ambient air samples.
 Complete text and sources at Section 3.

 Section 4, summary: Long-term harmful effects of dioxins, PCBs and PBDEs:

 "Early developmental exposures to these chemicals are particularly devastating,” according to a toxicology textbook in reference to dioxins and PCBs.
 A 2007 study found that learning disability and attention deficit disorder were two and three times as high among children with moderately elevated levels of dioxins, compared with children with undetectable dioxin levels.
 A 2014 study found an increase in social problems, thought problems and aggressive behavior in relation to increasing postnatal background dioxin exposure.
 In another study, in line with the sex ratio in autism, boys with elevated dioxin exposure, but not girls with such exposure, were found to have decreased expressive communication scores.